Androstenedione: Use as a supplement

 Androstenedione was manufactured as a dietary supplement, often called andro or andros for short.
 Sports Illustrated credits Patrick Arnold with introducing androstenedione to the North American market.
+Androstenedione supplements are credited with increasing testosterone levels, enhancing athletic performance, building body muscles, reducing fats, increasing energy, maintaining healthy RBCs, and increasing sexual performance.
+Although, all of these effects have not been proven through scientific study.
 Androstenedione was legal and able to be purchased over the counter, and, as a consequence, it was in common use in Major League Baseball throughout the 1990s by record-breaking sluggers like Mark McGwire.

 Barry R. McCaffrey, in his capacity as director of the White House Office of National Drug Control Policy from 1996 to 2001, determined that androstenedione could not be classified as an anabolic steroid because there is no proof that it promotes muscle growth.

 Society and culture

 Regulation

 Androstenedione is banned by the World Anti-Doping Agency, and from the Olympic Games.
 The International Olympic Committee in 1997 banned androstenedione and placed it under the category of androgenic-anabolic steroids.
 Androstenedione is banned by MLB, the NFL, USOC, NCAA, and by the NBA.

 On March 12, 2004, the Anabolic Steroid Control Act of 2004 was introduced into the United States Senate.
-It amended the Controlled Substance Act to place both anabolic steroids and prohormones on a list of controlled substances, making possession of the banned substances a federal crime.
+It amended the Controlled Substances Act to place both anabolic steroids and prohormones on a list of controlled substances, making possession of the banned substances a federal crime.
 The law took effect on January 20, 2005.
 However, androstenedione was legally defined as an anabolic steroid, even though there is scant evidence that androstenedione itself is anabolic in nature.
 On April 11, 2004, the United States Food and Drug Administration banned the sale of androstenedione, citing that the drug poses significant health risks commonly associated with steroids.
 Androstenedione is currently banned by the U.S. military.